Roby003/MDS/README.md

 2. *As a visitor (registered or not), I want to view all bookmarks added to the platform, allowing me to explore content without restrictions.*

-3. *As a user, I want to see the most recent and popular posts on the main page, with pagination implemented for better navigation.*
+3. *As a user, I want to see the most recent and popular posts on the main page for better navigation.*

 4. *As a registered user, I need to add posts with title, description, and embedded media (text, images, and videos) to the platform, expanding the content available to the community.*